Julie Hambleton

 4D Ultrasound

-Usually, 3D and 4D ultrasounds are used to examine abnormalities and to monitor specific conditions, such as cleft lip or spinal cord issues.
-As they are beginning to be promoted novel services where parents can have keepsake portraits of their children, however, the American Congress of Obstetricians and Gynecologists (ACOG) and the FDA warns against expecting mothers having them done.
+Similar to the 3D except it is more like a video and shows movement.
+4D ultrasounds allow parents to see their babies moving in real time.
+(3) Usually, 3D and 4D ultrasounds are used to examine abnormalities and to monitor specific conditions, such as cleft lip or spinal cord issues.
+They are beginning to promote novel services where parents can have keepsake portraits of their children, however, the American Congress of Obstetricians and Gynecologists (ACOG) and the FDA warn against expecting mothers having them done.
+(3) The ACOG and FDA agree that while there are no risks from ultrasounds for pregnant women, they should still be used carefully and only for medical purposes by a qualified professional when deemed medically necessary.
 (3)

 Current Recommendations